microsoft/vscode-docs/api/references/theme-color.md

 - `listFilterWidget.noMatchesOutline`: List/Tree Filter Widget's outline color when no match is found of typed text when searching inside the list/tree.
 - `list.filterMatchBackground`: Background color of the filtered matches in lists and trees.
 - `list.filterMatchBorder`: Border color of the filtered matches in lists and trees.
+- `list.deemphasizedForeground`: List/Tree foreground color for items that are deemphasized.
 - `tree.indentGuidesStroke`: Tree Widget's stroke color for indent guides.
-- `list.deemphasizedForeground`: List/Tree foreground color for items that are deemphasized.
+- `tree.tableColumnsBorder`: Tree stroke color for the indentation guides.

 ## Activity Bar